 Increased flexibility, allowing for capturing non-linear associations and/or simultaneously modeling large numbers of potential predictor variables.

-We believe the first shift is highly beneficial for our field, because prediction of behavior is one of the core tasks of psychological assessment.
+We believe that the first shift is highly beneficial for our field, because prediction of behavior is one of the core tasks of psychological assessment.
 In contrast, the field of psychology at large has traditionally often been interested in explanation; that is, developing and testing theories of human behavior.
 This has sometimes led researchers to overlook prediction, perhaps because their main aim was to explain behavior.
 A theory, however, can only explain real-world phenomena to the extent that it can accurately predict them (Yarkoni & Westfall, 2017).
-This focus on explanation has lead many researchers to focus on effect sizes (R2, Cohen’s d) computed on the training data; that is, using observations that were used to fit the model.
+This focus on explanation has lead many researchers to focus on effect sizes (e.g., R2, Cohen’s d) computed on the training data; that is, using observations that were used to fit the model.
 At the same time, most researchers in psychology are probably familiar with the phenomenon of R2 automatically and spuriously increasing when explanatory variables are added to the model.
 More realistic R2 values can be obtained, for example, through cross validation: by computing effect sizes on a sample of observations not used for fitting the model (Rooij & Weeda, 2020).
 This importance of cross validation is certainly not new to the field of assessment, where it has been discussed for almost a century (Larson, 1931; Mosier, 1951).

-We believe the second shift brings both promises and pitfalls.
-The great promise of ML and AI techniques lies in their built-in overfitting control, because unrestricted flexibility leads to overfitting.
+We believe that the second shift brings both promises and pitfalls.
+The great promise of AI/ML techniques lies in their built-in overfitting control, because unrestricted flexibility leads to overfitting.
 In statistical learning, this has been formalized in the bias-variance trade-off.
 Informally, this trade-off states that the more flexible a model is allowed to approximate any possible patterns of association between predictors and response (i.e., the lower the bias), the worse the model will generalize to new samples from the same population (i.e., the higher the variance).
 To obtain optimally generalizable results for a given data problem and sample (size), bias and variance should thus be carefully balanced.

 Bias can be increased and variance reduced in several ways, including:

-Restricting the complexity of the functional form (e.g., model only linear associations; model only main effects, no interactions).
+Restricting the complexity of the functional form (e.g., model only linear associations; model only main effects and no interactions);

-Limiting the number of potential predictors used (e.g., include only few predictors; use sum-, component- or factor scores instead of item scores as predictors)
+Limiting the number of potential predictors used (e.g., include only few predictors; use sum-, component- or factor scores instead of item scores as predictors);

-Using regularized estimation procedures (e.g, lasso, ridge, and elastic net regression; use of Bayesian priors; penalizing wigglyness).
+Using regularized estimation procedures (e.g, lasso, ridge, and elastic net regression; use of Bayesian priors; penalizing wigglyness);

 Ensembling: Aggregating the contributions of many variables, observations and/or learners.
 For example, in psychometrics we may aggregate individual items into a subscale or factor score to obtain a more reliable measure of the construct of interest.
 In ML, ensemble methods aggregate the predictions of many simpler or unstable models to obtain a stronger (more stable) final predictive model.